Cifas Marker Removal Solicitor

 Misuse of Facility

-When an account is obtained with the intent to use it for fraud, this marker can be loaded.
+When a financial account is obtained with the intent to use it for fraud, this marker can be loaded.
 It lasts for up to six years.

 -